MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/schedule-antivirus-scans.md

 - If a device is unplugged and running on battery during a scheduled full scan, the scheduled scan will stop with event 1002, which states that the scan stopped before completion.
 Microsoft Defender Antivirus will run a full scan at the next scheduled time.

-- The scheduled scans execute during the local time zone of machine.
+- The scheduled scans execute during the local time zone of the machine.

 ## Quick scan, full scan, and custom scan